+Many foot and ankle problems start from a young age.
 Early intervention treatments can help eliminate problems in later life, such as flat feet, back pain and bunions.

+The term ‘Flatfeet’ is a fairly common condition among adults and children.
 People who suffer from flat feet also experience pain in their forefoot, ankles, legs, knees and lower back.

 Some common complaints include lateral ankle sprain, Achilles tendonitis, anterior knee pain, joint strains, ligament weakness, shin splints and muscle tears.

+Knee problems can become extremely painful when left untreated.
 Most knee pain can be attributed to foot and ankle issues, so tackling these complaints can bring relief to the patient.

 When the plantar structure of the foot is overstretched, tearing and inflammation can occur.
-This condition is known as Heel Spur Syndrome or Plantarfasciitis.
+This condition is known as Heel Spur Syndrome or Plantar fasciitis.

+Ingrown toenails occur when a nail breaches the surrounding skin.
 Often an infection follows, causing pain and discomfort over an extended period of time.

+This is referred to as pain around the ball of the foot.
 It is caused by the intermetatarsal plantar nerve becoming entrapped, with relief coming only when footwear is removed.